-We have wide range of corner mouldings available in different species and finish options, depending on the requirement.
-These offer design flexibility and generally fixed over a flashing to provide robust and compliant weather seal.
+We have a wide range of corner mouldings available in different species and finish options, depending on the requirement.
+These offer design flexibility and are generally fixed over a flashing to provide a robust and compliant weather seal.

-Flashing prevent external moisture to enter in to the joints.
+Flashings prevent external moisture entering in to joints.
 They are essential for exposed mitred corners.
-Flashings are metal or UPVC profiles that usually run vertically down the corner behind the weatherboard to stop water getting in vulnerable area.
+Flashings are metal or UPVC profiles that usually run vertically down the corner behind the weatherboard to stop water getting into this vulnerable area.
 We have different options depending on the design requirements.

-Scribers are used at the corners for weatherproofing around corner joints.
-This is a small strip of wood that runs vertically down the wall and butts up to the joinery or boxed corners to keep moisture out.
+Scribers are used at the corners for weather-proofing around corner joints.
+This is a small strip of wood that runs vertically down the wall and butts up to the joinery or boxed corner to keep moisture out.

-Fascia is the band or vertical frieze under a roof edge (It is usually what your guttering is attached to).
+Fascia is the band or vertical frieze under a roof edge which is usually attached to guttering.
 Available ex-stock in a range of sizes, finishes and in three species.

-Accoya® wood: It is durable, stable and non-toxic material with performance characteristics better than any hardwood.
+Accoya® wood: A durable, stable and non-toxic timber with performance characteristics better than any hardwood.

 Western Red Cedar: This durable timber has great stability and is a popular and attractive option.

-Radiata Pine: It is medium density softwood, straight grained with an even texture.
+Radiata Pine: A medium density softwood, straight grained with an even texture.
 It is treated to H3.2 for durability and works well with hand and machine tools.
-Must be paint finished in light colours.
+Must be paint finished and in light colours only.

 Western Red Cedar: ITI Timspec recommends that all faces (hidden and exposed) should be coated with a minimum of two coats of a suitable approved penetrating oil or stain.
 All cut ends and any exposed timber should be coated with a further two coats.
 Refer ITI Timspec Installation Manual for details.

 Accoya® Wood: For optimal paint system performance, like all conventional wood species, Accoya® wood requires application of a breathable paint system.
-This summary guide provides key recommendations for coating and staining Accoya®.
+This summary guide provides key recommendations for coating including staining Accoya®.
 (Download Accoya painting guides here).
-However, Accoya® weatherboards may be installed as bare or uncoated.
+Please note, Accoya® weatherboards may be installed as bare or uncoated.

 Our advice is that, we do not recommend oil and or stain finishes on Radiata.
 If done it is on an "all care and no responsibility" basis.
 We need written acknowledgement of this being agreed prior to supply.

-Stains and Coatings: There are multiple coatings options available and a whole range of colours for each different species.
-Following are few points to consider when coating your weatherboards: (See our Coatings page for more info)
+Stains and Coatings: There are multiple coating options available and a wide range of colours for each different species.
+Following are a few points to consider when coating your weatherboards.

 Colours: Dark colours will cause the weatherboard to attract more heat, thus they are more likely to distort.
 Dark colours are not recommended for Western Red Cedar and Radiata Pine.

-Type of the coatings: Oil finish looks very different to a urethane finish.
+Type of the coatings: An oil finish looks very different to a urethane finish.

-Timber finish: Band-sawn timber will absorb up to twice the amount of product than a dressed face.
-Therefore, costs more to coat band-sawn face and it gives darker appearance once coated.
+Timber finish: Band-sawn timber absorbs up to twice the amount of product compared to a dressed face.
+Therefore it will cost more to coat a band-sawn face and it will give a darker appearance once coated.